MHSCSClub/PACE_MobileApp_2015/README.md

 # MHSMobileAppDevBowl2015
-This is teh "master" branch.
+This is the "master" branch.
 No code goes here.
 Compiled apps and misc files only